-Dear Prospective Dental Assistant student,
+Dear Prospective Dental Assistant Student,

-I am pleased by your interest in the Dental Assistant program here at Montana State University-Great Falls College of Technology.
+I am pleased by your interest in the Dental Assistant program at Great Falls College MSU.
 I graduated from this Dental Assistant program in 1987 and have found dental assisting to be a very rewarding career.
 In the coming years the demand for skilled dental assistants is expected to rise significantly.
 In fact, according to the U.S. Bureau of Labor Statistics; job openings for Dental Assistants are expected to increase by 30% in the next few years.

-MSU-Great Falls College of Technology's Dental Assistant program is accredited through the American Dental Association and upon graduation from the program; students are eligible to sit for the Dental Assisting National Board certification exam to become a Certified Dental Assistant (CDA.)
+Great Falls College MSU's Dental Assistant program is accredited through the American Dental Association and upon graduation from the program; students are eligible to sit for the Dental Assisting National Board certification exam to become a Certified Dental Assistant (CDA.)
 Graduates are qualified to perform the expanded functions allowed by the Montana Board of Dentistry rule, including (but not limited to) taking and processing oral radiographs, coronal polishing, placing dental sealants, providing oral hygiene instruction, and fabricating temporary crowns.